DrakenWan/Abstract-Data-Structures/ADT/graph/Readme.md

 ### Adjacency Matrix vs Adjacency List

-It is good to not have sparse matrix.
-If there are lot of edges then adjacency matrix is a good use
+It is good to not have sparse matrix (where many values are 0).
+Sparse matrices consume large space.
+If there are lot of edges then adjacency matrix is a good use but if we are going to have less number of edges we should prefer to use adjacency list.

 Action        | Adj Matrix   | Adj List
 --------------|--------------|---------